BYLAWS of THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 c.
 AAUW paid Life Members, as defined in Article IV, Section 2-a-(4)-(a), are not exempt from payment of AAUW CA and Affiliate dues.

 d.
 Fifty-Year Honorary Members as defined in Article IV, Section 2-a-(4)-(b) shall be exempt from the payment of national AAUW, AAUW CA and Affiliate dues.

 ARTICLE IX.
 NOMINATIONS AND ELECTIONS

 Section 1.
 Nominations.

-- c.
-The names of the nominees for elected office shall be published and sent to every member at least seven days prior to the annual Branch meeting.
+c.
+The names of the nominees for elected office shall be published and sent to every member at least 30 days prior to the annual Affiliate meeting.

 Section 2.
 Elections.

-- Elections shall be held at the annual Branch meeting.
+a.
+Elections shall be held at the annual Affiliate meeting.

-- Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article X, Meeting.
+c.
+Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article XIV, Meeting.